 Understanding the control our thoughts and emotions have over us…

-Do you ever find that sometimes what should be a simple decision isn’t due to thoughts like ‘but what about that’ or ‘I feel so bad that I didn’t’ or ‘what if’?
-These thoughts affect our judgement and steal our confidence.
+Do you ever find what should be a simple decision isn't due to thoughts that challenge us?
+Thoughts like 'but what about that' or 'I feel so bad that I didn't' or 'what if'?
+These suggestions affect our judgement and steal our confidence.

 How can we manage our emotions?

-Our emotional intelligence significantly influences how we manage our thoughts and emotions.
-Having the ability to recognize, understand and manage our emotions and those of others will transform how we succeed personally and professionally.
+Our emotional intelligence significantly influences how we manage our thoughts and feelings.
+Having the ability to recognize, understand and manage our emotions, and those of others will transform how we succeed personally and professionally.

-It’s all about becoming more self-aware to be able to control and be mindful of your emotions.
-Take the time to practice the following:
+It's all about becoming more self-aware to be able to control and be mindful of your thoughts and feelings.
+Take the time to practise the following:

 - Recognize and become familiar with your emotions as they occur.

-- Understand your emotions and appreciate the fact they send important information.
+- Understand your emotions and appreciate the fact they send essential information.

 - Manage your emotions as they occur without allowing them to control your behaviour.